Sheldon10095/Splatoon-2-Stage-Layout-Editor/README.md

 # Splatoon 2 Stage Layout Editor
-A sample project for making map editors with the map studio engine.
+A Stage Layout viewer for Splatoon 2!
+(Made using KillzX's Sample-Editor)

 ## Libraries